f3rm/f3rm/assets/label_demos.md

 <img src="images/vuer/new_gripper.png" width="700" alt="Vuer gripper demo">

-Feel free to make changes to the script to suit your needs.
+`Ctrl+C` when you are done labeling demos to stop the script.
+Feel free to make changes to suit your needs.
 The example provided is best used with our datasets and setup.

 ### 5. Generate a Task using the feature field and demos (optional)